PARKLAND BASKETBALL CLUB RULES:

 FREE-THROWS.
 Free-throws shall be taken from behind the free-throw line.
 The shooter may jump over the free-throw line during the follow through of the free-throw attempt.

 8.14 TIME-OUTS.
-Each Team is permitted 4 time-outs per game, however, only 3 time-outs can be carried over to the second half.
-Teams will receive one additional time-out in each overtime period.
+Each team is permitted 4 time-outs per game, with a maximum of 3 time-outs carried over to the second half.
+Teams will receive one additional time-out for each overtime period.

 8.15 INJURY/ILLNESS.
-Any Player who suffers a head injury or displays symptoms of heat exhaustion, heat stroke, etc. during the game may continue to play only at the referee’s discretion.
-The Player’s health and safety will be the sole determining factor.
+Any player who suffers a head injury or displays symptoms of heat exhaustion, heat stroke, or other related conditions during the game may only continue to play at the referee's discretion.
+The player's health and safety will be the sole determining factor.

 8.16 UNIFORMS.
-Players must wear unaltered league provided uniforms for every game.
-Any violation for failing to comply will result in a technical foul at the start of the game, or when realized by the official.
-Jerseys must be tucked in at the start of each quarter and re-tucked during any stoppage of play.
-If a Player does not have the issued jersey, he/she may wear a substitute shirt, without numbers, that does not conflict with the color of the opposing Team’s jerseys.
-The referee shall be informed of the substitute shirt prior to the game.
+Players must wear unaltered league-provided uniforms for every game.
+Failure to comply will result in a technical foul at the start of the game or when the violation is noticed by the official.
+Jerseys must be tucked in at the start of each quarter and must be re-tucked during any stoppage of play.
+If a player does not have the issued jersey, they may wear a substitute shirt without numbers, provided it does not conflict with the color of the opposing team’s jerseys.
+The referee must be informed of the substitute shirt prior to the game.

 8.17 PROTESTING A GAME.
-The Head Coach of a Team may lodge a protest with their Division Director within 4 hours of the conclusion of a game if he/she believes the opposing Team broke a Club rule that gave it an unfair advantage.
+The head coach of a team may lodge a protest with their division director within 4 hours of the conclusion of a game if they believe the opposing team violated a club rule that gave them an unfair advantage.
 The Board of Directors will review the protest and issue a determination.

 8.18 INCLEMENT WEATHER.
-During inclement weather, Teams scheduled to play must come to the park unless the game has been officially canceled by their Division Director or a Board Member.
-Safety of the players is the primary concern and will be the determining factor in whether a game should be canceled.
-In the event a game is canceled, each Division Director will contact their Coaches, who in turn should contact their Players.
+Teams scheduled to play must come to the park unless the game has been officially canceled by the division director or a board member.
+Player safety is the primary concern and will determine whether a game should be canceled.
+If a game is canceled, the division director will contact their coaches, who are responsible for informing their players.
 The league will also update its website accordingly.
-In the event a regular season game is suspended because of conditions which make it impossible to play, the game will be considered a complete game if at least 3 quarters have been completed.
-In the event a playoff game is suspended because of conditions which make it impossible to continue play, the game will be rescheduled from where it left off.
+If a regular-season game is suspended due to weather or other conditions, it will be considered complete if at least 3 quarters have been played.
+If a playoff game is suspended, it will be rescheduled and played from the point where it left off.

 8.19 COVID-19 PROTOCOL.
 The COVID-19 Protocol posted on the League's website shall apply to all Club players, coaches, family members and spectators.
 In the event of a conflict between the rules herein and the COVID-19 Protocol, the COVID-19 Protocol shall govern.